vega/altair/doc/user_guide/data.rst

        y='y',
    )

-When data is specified as a DataFrame, the encoding is quite simple, as Altair uses the data type information provided by Pandas to automatically determine the data types required in the encoding.
+When data is specified as a DataFrame (or GeoDataFrame), the encoding is quite simple, as Altair uses the data type information provided by Pandas to automatically determine the data types required in the encoding.